jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/resendEnvelopeNotifications/resendEnvelopeNotifications.rst

 1. Open envelope list (page called Mailbox)
 2. Follow to specific folder with envelope(s) you want to resend notifications
 3. Select envelope(s) you want to resend notifications for
-4. Click on resend notification button in the envelopes table header
+4. Click the "Resend notification" button in the envelopes table header

 .. image:: pic_resendEnvelopeNotifications/selectEnvsResendBtn.png
    :width: 700